 The football player portrayed on the card will be one of the most important contributors to its value.

 Oftentimes, this has to do with the player's stats.
 A player with better stats is usually going to be more popular than a player with lower stats.
-The more popular the player, the more popular their football card.
+The more popular the player, the more popular their football card, making them some of the best football cards to collect.

 Meanwhile, if you end up with a card for a player who isn't as well known and doesn't have great stats, then collectors probably aren't going to be looking for these cards as much.
 Once again, supply and demand.